nkososik/Programming-Language-Selector/README.md

 ## Support and contact details

 _If you run into any issues in the code, feel welcome to edit.
-You can contact me at nikolas.kososik@gmail.com or through github for any support needs_
+You can contact me at nikolas.kososik@gmail.com or through github (user: nkososik) for any support needs_

 ## Technologies Used